MIAReview

 photo credit: Cleveland Jennings

-The menu revolves around Southern dishes, with classics cooked simply and perfectly, like crispy shrimp and grits, fried chicken and waffles, warm biscuits, and creamy polenta.
+The menu revolves around Southern dishes, with classics cooked simply and perfectly, like crispy fish and grits, fried chicken and fluffy waffles, warm biscuits, and creamy polenta.
 Both the sweet and savory sides of the spectrum are well-represented.
-You can get a gorgeous stack of fluffy lemon ricotta pancakes or fried chicken and biscuits that look like they just came back from a photo shoot.
-There are also cocktails, mimosas, coffee drinks, and an excellent seasonal lemonade.
+You can get a gorgeous stack of fluffy lemon ricotta pancakes or a bulky pastrami hash.
+There are also cocktails, mimosas, coffee, and a seasonal lemonade we often order twice.

 Food Rundown